Rock 'n' Roll High School: Reception

 Rock 'n' Roll High School received generally positive reviews.
 On Metacritic, the film has a weighted average score of 70 out of 100, based on 7 critics, indicating "generally favorable reviews".
 The Globe and Mail wrote that "the plot owes something to Animal House (but Rock 'n' Roll High School is funnier) and something to Beach Blanket Bingo and something to many other movies too numerous to mention; it is not, how you say, original."
 The Boston Globe opined: "It has the look of Grease and the soul of Animal House—and it's better than both.
 The anarchic rock of The Ramones electrifies the film with a driving beat that never lets up.
 The film, like rock and roll, is just plain fun."
+Zack Handlen of The A.V.
+Club wrote: "Underneath its chipper, anything-for-laugh grin, Rock ‘N’ Roll is as subversive as teen movies get, with an ending that, for all its absurdity, is still surprisingly shocking."

 Sequel

 In 1991 a sequel called Rock 'n' Roll High School Forever was released.
 The sequel starred Corey Feldman.
-Mary Woronov, who played Miss Togar in the original film, appeared in the sequel as Vice Principal Doctor Vadar.
+Mary Woronov, who played Principal Togar in the original film, appeared in the sequel as Vice Principal Doctor Vadar.
 The movie was met with poor reviews but over the years it has gained a cult following.